 The fascinating name (of Wooden Cabbage) is a local colloquialism for the stunted oak trees that grow here.
 As with the name, our lovely house is uniquely individual.
 As you arrive at the top of our long private drive the breathtaking beauty of the fabulous view makes most guests stop their cars to look and admire.
 After being shown your room, come downstairs and enjoy a cup of tea in the beautiful garden or sit in the thatched folly beside Martyn's famous 'veg' patch.
 Watch the deer that graze every evening in our fields.

 Our lovely house and three beautiful bedrooms, with antiques and oil paintings, help this to be the perfect escape.
 See the stars at night with no light pollution or noise.
 Every comment in the Visitors' Book is a testament to the many happy people that arrive as strangers and leave as friends.

-We can recommend beautiful gardens, places to visit, walks and things to see - off the beaten track; and the best local pubs and restaurants.
+We can recommend beautiful gardens, places to visit, walks and things to see - off the beaten track; and we direct you to the best local pubs and restaurants for evening meals.

 Extract from Country Living

 "Reached down a private drive with a stunning views ... this house looks as if it has been here for centuries.